asongtoruin/site/content/Posts/2020-11-17 Dance, Dancier, Danciest.md

 and that TTNG's songs are generally high-energy (that definitely checks out).

 What conclusions can we draw from this though?
 I'll give you two.
-Firstly, if we just use Spotify's measures then we can safely declare that:
+Firstly, if we just use our most extreme values then we can safely declare that:

 > Zebra Is Dancier Than Quetzal

 Which, I'll be honest, has a fairly nice ring to it.
-One other thing that we can read off this graph that also fits my desire for high _energy_ to dance, gives us something much more fun to you.
-May I instead provide my own curious
+One other thing that we can read off this graph that also fits my desire for high _energy_ to dance gives us something much more fun to use though.
+May I instead provide my own curious declaration:
-declaration:

 > Panda Is Dancier Than 26 Is Dancier Than 4